markwoodhall/vim-cljreloaded/README.md

 As is typical for [vim-fireplace](https://github.com/tpope/vim-fireplace) you will need a running REPL, `lein repl`.

-In it typical to have a `dev.clj` and a `dev` namespace that exposes these functions and starts the system.
+It is typical to have a `dev.clj` and a `dev` namespace that exposes these functions and starts the system.
 For example.

 ```clojure
 tns dev